 In Harmony, Emma obtained a glass box from her carpenter brother-in-law to secure the plates, and later got a red Moroccan leather box where they placed the plates under their bed at night.
 Emma produced a linen cloth to cover the plates during the day when Joseph and Martin Harris or Oliver Cowdery or others worked on the translation during the day.
 She also made a leather pouch to hold Joseph’s seer stone.

 Third, Emma was the first scribe.
 We don’t know how much she wrote before Martin Harris came to Harmony, but we know she was invested enough to express concern about the 116 pages of manuscript after she had recovered from a traumatic delivery and loss of their first baby.
 She also scribed a bit for the Bible translation.

 Lastly, at the end of her life, Emma told her sons, Joseph III and Alexander, that she continued to believe in the Book of Mormon and the role of Joseph as prophet.
 She witnessed the process of the Book of Mormon translation and testified to it throughout her life.

 Just two weeks after losing their first baby, Emma, still very ill, sends Joseph back to inquire after the Book of Mormon manuscript that Martin Harris had taken to Palmyra.
 Why was she so concerned?

 Emma realized all that she and Joseph had invested in the Book of Mormon.
-She accompanied Joseph to retrieve the plates from Moroni, and she believed in his prophetic and seer role.
+She accompanied Joseph to retrieve the plates from the angel Moroni, and she believed in his prophetic and seer role.